 Complaint: Man charged with killing Navajo officer was drunk

 Largo died Sunday, March 12, 201... .
 FILE--In this March 16, 2017, file photo, family members of fallen Navajo Nation police officer Houston Largo wear blue in his honor and stand by to wait for his casket to be removed from the hearse during...
-A video showing a man apparently stopping a fight between two teenagers in New Jersey has drawn millions of views and praise for his intervention.
+Arkansas' governor has signed legislation ending the state's practice of commemorating civil rights leader Martin Luther King Jr. on the same day as Confederate Gen.

 Add your comments below